 Explain: the 9/11 attacks and 7/7 bombings, which were perpetrated by Islamist terrorists, changed the perception that some people have of Muslim communities as a whole and young Muslims in particular.
 Show a short film clip of students discussing being young Muslims in the UK (Young, British and Muslim - see Recommended resources).
-Then use Slide 13 to ask the students to consider some of the following questions after viewing the film clip:
+Ask the students to consider some of the following questions when viewing the film clip: